 - MA 52800 – Adv.
 Mathematics for Engineers & Physicists II

-Other Graduate Courses: (choose 6, at least 3 must be ECE)
+Other Graduate Courses (18 hours; at least 9 hours must be ECE)

 The student is ultimately responsible for knowing and completing all degree requirements.
 This website is a knowledge source for specific requirements and completion.

 Note: The plan of study worksheet is an aid to help you understand the program requirements and map out a plan.
 The actual electronic plan of study ePOS is submitted via myPurdue during the first semester you're registered after admission to a degree program.